pypy/pypy.org/posts/2022/12/pypy-alive.rst

   constant, where in complex enough expressions, the wrong IR API was used (which works correctly in simple cases).
 Again, this triggered an assert.

-All of these were found simply by fuzzing the optimizer, which we clearly should have done long ago.
+This shows that we should have been fuzzing our JIT optimizer already (not a surprising  observation in hindsight, fuzz all the things!).

 Thankfully, there was also one further bug that really failed in the Z3 verifier.
 It's a bug in common subexpression elimination / arithmetic